-In recent times, employees are said to be favoured more than employers which conveysa fact that employee tribunals would be tough especially for employers which would not only damage their image but also tarnish the company’s name.
+In recent times, employees are said to be favored more than employers which conveys fact that employee tribunals would be tough especially for employers which would not only damage their image but also tarnish the company’s name.

 Add a Comment